ralphwetzel/theonionpack/README.md

 > **Statement of Independence**
-> This product is produced independently from the Tor(R) anonymity software and carries no guarantee from [The Tor Project](www.torproject.org) about quality, suitability or anything else.
+> This product is produced independently from the Tor(R) anonymity software and carries no guarantee from [The Tor Project](https://www.torproject.org) about quality, suitability or anything else.

 ## Installation
-To install The Onion Pack on your Windows computer, download & run [TheOnionPack.exe](https://github.com/ralphwetzel/theonionpack/releases/latest) , its installation programm.
+To install The Onion Pack on your Windows computer, download & run [TheOnionPack.exe](https://github.com/ralphwetzel/theonionpack/releases/latest), its installation program.

 This installation program is going to perform a number of tasks: